JuliaLang/julia/stdlib/Logging/docs/src/index.md

   - Use `Error` to report errors where the code has enough context to recover and continue.
 (When the code doesn't have enough context, an exception or early return is more appropriate.)
-* The *message* is a human readable string describing the event in markdown format.
+* The *message*  is an object describing the event.
+By convention `AbstractString`s passed as messages are assumed to be in markdown format.
+  Other types will be displayed using `show(io,mime,obj)` according to the display capabilities of the installed logger.
 * Optional *key--value pairs* allow arbitrary data to be attached to each event.
   Some keys have conventional meaning that can affect the way an event is interpreted (see [`@logmsg`](@ref)).